GitRealHappy/GitRealHappy.github.io/convention.md

     <div class="section-content">
       <h2 class="section-title">The Future of Expertise is Here</h2>
       <p class="section-description">
-        The creator economy is valued at $104+ billion and growing.
+        The creator economy is valued at $224+ billion and growing.
 The next generation of thought leaders are transforming how expertise is packaged, shared, and monetized.
-This is where you position yourself at the forefront of that transformation.
+This is where you position yourself at the forefront of that transformation, and network with those who have forged the cutting edge.
       </p>
       <div class="stats-grid">
         <div class="stat-card">